Aiman03-del/Healers/README.md

 ## 🏗️ Backend Setup

-AudioVibe requires a backend API server.
+Healers requires a backend API server.
 The backend should provide the following endpoints:

 ### Required API Endpoints